 Dodolulu is an Illustrator based in Hong Kong.

 Continuously inspired by the feeling about life.
-She draw small moment that touches, happy or sad, to let people whoever felt the same know that they are not alone.
+She draws a small moment that touches, happy or sad, to let people whoever felt the same know that they are not alone.
 She sharing her observations of human nature with a fresh eye and simplicity.

 Dodolulu represents the people she draws.
 They keep her accompanied whenever she thinks about life.
 They are pride, sophisticated, quirky – and naive.
 Each of them is unique like she sees herself and the others.